A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

-From the above synthetic and real HSI denoising experiments, the effectiveness of our HWnet is reflected in two aspects.
-First, the trained HWnet helps boost the denoising performance of traditional HSI denoising models.
-It should be also noted that the HWnet is not limited to being used on the LRTV, E3DTV and LRTFDFR models, but could be plugged into general weighted HSI denoising models.
-Second, the HWnet inclines to learn a general weight prediction rule to help a model finely fit a wider range of noise types than those involved in HWnet training.
+From the above synthetic and real image denoising experiments, the effectiveness of our DLWnet is reflected in two aspects.
+First, the trained DLWnet helps boost the denoising performance of traditional image denoising models.
+It should also be noted that the DLWnet is not limited to use on the LRTV, E3DTV and LRTFDFR models, but could be integrated into general image denoising models.
+Second, the DLWnet tends to learn a general weight prediction rule that helps a model effectively adapt to a wider range of noise types than those used in its training.